parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 Those are some very interesting figures.
 Some highlights:

-- The entire article (text, video, images) is only 50% of the page size.
+- The entire article (text, video, images) is **only 50% of the page size**.
 The other half is all the things you don't want.

-- In fact, if you remove the one video, the entire article goes down to less than 5% of the total size.
+- If you remove that one video, the entire article goes down to **less than 5% of the total size**.
 Turns out, that one video makes 72 requests to 24 different 3rd parties and stores 15 cookies all by itself.
 That number should be around between 1 to 5 (very generous max) each for a normal video (depending on where the video is hosted).
 The video is not just a video; it's also a tracking tool.

-- Version B (text + images) loads 6x faster, makes just 5 requests (4 third-party).
+- Version B (text + images) **loads 6x faster, makes just 5 requests (4 third-party) and needs just 4 cookies**, instead of 429 in the original article.

 >> Essentially, this means that about 90% of the data being transferred between you and Le Monde has nothing to do with the article itself.
 Le Monde might principally be a newspaper in its printed version, but the online version is an invasive, insecure advertising platform with good content (in that order).